dongq845/ba-worldcup/README.md

 ├── src/                  # The main frontend React application source │   ├── App.jsx           # The core application component and logic
 │   ├── main.jsx          # The entry point for the React app
-│   └── index.css         # Tailwind CSS directives
+│   └── style.css         # Tailwind CSS directives
 │
 ├── backend/              # The backend Node.js/Express server
 │   ├── waifus.json       # The single source of truth for all character data